Uncrewed spacecraft: Propulsion

 Spacecraft propulsion is a method that allows a spacecraft to travel through space by generating thrust to push it forward.
-However, there is not one universally used propulsion system: monopropellant, bipropellant, ion propulsion, etc. Each propulsion system generates thrust in slightly different ways with each system having its own advantages and disadvantages.
-But, most spacecraft propulsion today is based on rocket engines.
+However, there is not one universally used propulsion system: monopropellant, bipropellant, ion propulsion, etc. Each propulsion system generates thrust in different ways with each system having advantages and disadvantages.

+Most spacecraft propulsion today is based on rocket engines.
 The general idea behind rocket engines is that when an oxidizer meets the fuel source, there is explosive release of energy and heat at high speeds, which propels the spacecraft forward.
 This happens due to one basic principle known as Newton's third law.
 According to Newton, "to every action there is an equal and opposite reaction."
-As the energy and heat is being released from the back of the spacecraft, gas particles are being pushed around to allow the spacecraft to propel forward.
-The main reason behind the usage of rocket engine today is because rockets are the most powerful form of propulsion there is.
+As the energy and heat is being released from the back of the spacecraft, gas particles are pushed that allow the spacecraft to propel forward.
+The main reason behind the use of rocket engines today is because rockets are the most powerful form of propulsion.

 Monopropellant

 For a propulsion system to work, there is usually an oxidizer line and a fuel line.
 This way, the spacecraft propulsion is controlled.
-But in a monopropellant propulsion, there is no need for an oxidizer line and only requires the fuel line.
+But in a monopropellant propulsion, there is no need for an oxidizer line and only the system only requires the fuel line.
 This works due to the oxidizer being chemically bonded into the fuel molecule itself.
-But for the propulsion system to be controlled, the combustion of the fuel can only occur due to a presence of a catalyst.
-This is quite advantageous due to making the rocket engine lighter and cheaper, easy to control, and more reliable.
-But, the downfall is that the chemical is very dangerous to manufacture, store, and transport.
+But for the propulsion system to be controlled, the combustion of the fuel can only occur due to the presence of a catalyst.
+This is advantageous due to making the rocket engine lighter, less expensive, easy to control, and more reliable.
+But, the disadvantage is that the chemical is dangerous to manufacture, store, and transport.

 Bipropellant

 A bipropellant propulsion system is a rocket engine that uses a liquid propellant.
 This means both the oxidizer and fuel line are in liquid states.
-This system is unique because it requires no ignition system, the two liquids would spontaneously combust as soon as they come into contact with each other and produces the propulsion to push the spacecraft forward.
-The main benefit for having this technology is because that these kinds of liquids have relatively high density, which allows the volume of the propellent tank to be small, therefore increasing space efficacy.
-The downside is the same as that of monopropellant propulsion system: very dangerous to manufacture, store, and transport.
+This system is unique because it requires no ignition system, the two liquids would spontaneously combust as soon as they come into contact with each other thus producing the propulsion to push the spacecraft forward.
+The main benefit for having this technology is that these kinds of liquids have relatively high density, which allow the volume of the propellent tank to be small, therefore increasing space efficacy.
+The downside is the same as that of monopropellant propulsion system: dangerous to manufacture, store, and transport.